Growing a World-Leading Tourism Workforce

 About Tourism HR Canada

 Tourism HR Canada is a pan-Canadian Workforce Development Council.
-Its mandate is aimed at building a world-leading tourism workforce.
+Its mandate is aimed at growing a world-leading tourism workforce.

 Partners